beave/sagan/doc/source/rule-keywords.rst

 .. option:: nocase

-Used after and in conjuction with the "content" option.
+Used after and in conjunction with the "content" option.
 This forces the previous content to search for the {search} string regardless of case.

 **content: "sagan"; nocase;**